iamkimbert/LearnPython3/README.md

-Here’s a well-structured `README.md` template for your **Learn Python 3 the Hard Way** repository.
-It provides an overview of the project, instructions, and a professional touch.

----

 # **Learn Python 3 the Hard Way**

 Welcome to the repository for my journey through **Learn Python 3 the Hard Way** by Zed A. Shaw.
 This repository contains the exercises, notes, and projects I complete as I work through the book.